Azure/azure-sdk-for-python/doc/dev/static_type_checking.md

 as such in the code.
 If `*args` accepts more than just `str`, a `Union[]` type or `Any` can be used depending on how complex the type is.

-### Use AnyStr when your parameter accepts both str and bytes
+### Use AnyStr when your parameter or return type expects both str and bytes

 The `typing` module includes a pre-defined `TypeVar` named `AnyStr`.
 Its definition looks like this: